KaidiK/KaidiK.github.io/_pages/about.md

 ## Recent News

+[Jan 2023] My paper published in *Psychometrika* last year was highlighted as the [top 5 most downloaded papers from the journal in 2023](https://link.springer.com/journal/11336/updates/18603048)!

 [Nov 2023]   **Invited talk at OHBM 2024**, *Seoul, Korea*.\\
 I was invited to talk about my work on [Study design features that improves the effect sizes in brain-wide association studies](https://www.biorxiv.org/content/10.1101/2023.05.29.542742v2.abstract) at the Organization for Human Brain Mapping (OHBM) annual meeting from June 23 - June 27, 2024 in Seoul, Korea.
 Come and talk with me if you are there as well and interested in my work!